Aerial view of Grace Bay in the Turks and Caicos The unrivaled Grace Bay in the Turks and Caicos.

 Pool

-The Meridian Club is a small luxury hotel on the picturesque private island of Pine Cay.
+The Pine Cay Resort is a small luxury hotel on the picturesque private island of Pine Cay.
 The cay is a unique place: golf carts are the primary means of transport, and the only restaurant and shopping are located at the hotel.
 More so than the other islands in the Turks and Caicos, Pine Cay has the feel of ‘Old Providenciales’, a time and place when the tourism industry hadn’t gotten into full swing, everything was very quiet, and there were miles of deserted and amazing beaches to experience.

 Pine Cay is located about 15 minutes away by boat from Providenciales, so after landing at the Providenciales International Airport, it’s necessary to drive to the Leeward area, where the passenger ferry to Pine Cay is met.